ChocoWu/offensive-language/README.md

 # offensive-language
 Aggressive language detection (ALD), detecting the abusive and offensive language in texts, is one the crucial applications in NLP community.
-Most existing works treat
+Most existing works treat.

 # Dataset
 The [TRAC](https://sites.google.com/view/trac1/home) dataset is published in a shared task for aggressive language detection.
 The sources are from English social media, e.g., Facebook and Twitter, and there are two corresponding testing sets, i.e., FB and TW.
-There are three labels for indicating the aggression
-degree: covertly aggressive(CAG), non-aggressive(NAG) and overtly aggressive( OAG)
+There are three labels for indicating the aggression degree: covertly aggressive(CAG), non-aggressive(NAG) and overtly aggressive(OAG).
 <div class="datagrid" style="width:500px;">
 <table>
 <thead><tr><th>Dataset</th><th>CAG</th><th>OAG</th><th>NAG</th><th>Total</th></tr></thead>